 Xinge is a respected researcher in economic and statistical analysis in transportation and labor markets.
 She is the lead author of the Center’s groundbreaking Metrics of Success series, and has led several DOL and TCRP research projects.
 She holds a Masters in HR and Industrial Relations from Penn State and is a certified Professional in Human Resources.

 Director of Finance

 Liz has 25 years of extensive accounting experience in the public accounting and non-profit sectors.
 She began as an auditor with KPMG Peat Marwick and then spent 15 years with the AFL-CIO Working for America Institute as the Senior Accountant on staff.

-Tia is a researcher with first-hand knowledge of the training needs of transit workers, having spent time as a bus operator at the University of Alabama.
-Joining the Center from ATU, where she worked as a contract analyst, Tia holds an MIS, which has allowed her to actively work on several of the Center’s technical database and web systems and on project management.
+Tia is a Project Manager with first-hand knowledge of the training needs of transit workers, having spent time as a bus operator at the University of Alabama.
+Joining the Center from ATU, where she worked as a contract analyst, Tia holds an MIS and a MPM, which has allowed her to actively work on several of the Center’s technical database and web systems and on project management.